Critical Sexology

-…an interdisciplinary seminar series for psychologists, sociologists, psychoanalysts, medical doctors, literary and cultural studies scholars, philosophers, artists, lawyers, historians, and activists with a critical interest in the construction and management of gender and sexuality in the medical, discursive and cultural spheres.
+…was an interdisciplinary seminar series for psychologists, sociologists, psychoanalysts, medical doctors, literary and cultural studies scholars, philosophers, artists, lawyers, historians, and activists with a critical interest in the construction and management of gender and sexuality in the medical, discursive and cultural spheres.
+It was active from 2002 to 2020.

 “The Three Graces” © Photo by Del LaGrace Volcano, visual artist and regular Critical Sexology participant